swift-developer-tools/swift-libgit2/README.md

 Some bindings must use C types to maintain compatibility with libgit2's memory management and calling conventions.
-This includes callbacks invoked internally by libgit2, output parameters where libgit2 owns the returned memory, and other cases where C types cannot be represented in Swift.
+This includes callbacks invoked internally by libgit2, some output parameters, and other cases where C types cannot be represented in Swift.

 The bindings for bitset C enums are represented as structs, but remain in their respective "Enums" documentation section to match libgit2's API organization.